samantafluture/samantafluture/README.md

 ### Hi there 👋

-I started coding for fun as a kid.
-I have spent more than 10 years building interacting experiences for / and as an artist (have you heard of Processing? 🎈) while working with SEO & digital design 🎨 from 9 to 6pm.
-Now I'm a very curious Front-End Developer 😍
+I started coding for fun as a kid...
+After 10 years building interacting experiences and installations 🤖 (while working with SEO & digital design from 9 to 6pm 🙉), I finally became a very curious Front-End Developer 😍

 ### aboutMe.js